-The second edition of Homegrown and Handmade is about to go to press and will actually be in my hands in about six weeks.
-I just could not let the book get reprinted again without adding all of the things that I wished I had put in the first one — like making maple syrup and raising pigs and starting a homegrown business.
+When I wrote the second edition of Homegrown and Handmade, I just could not let the book get reprinted again without adding all of the things that I wished I had put in the first one — like making maple syrup and raising pigs and starting a homegrown business.
 But I’m glad I didn’t put those things in the first book because I’ve got six more years of experience on all of those things to share.
 And I’ve started doing a few new things since the book first came out six years ago — like making kombucha!
 Since I’ve never blogged about kombucha before, I thought this would be the perfect time to share my recipe with you, so here’s an excerpt from my book.

 In the first edition, I included a recipe for homemade ginger ale.
 It was a huge step up from carbonated, artificially flavored, heavily sweetened soft drinks, but it was not really naturally carbonated.
 It used commercial baker’s yeast to create carbonation, which is only sort of natural.
 Baker’s yeast was invented about 150 years ago, and it comes from a lab.
 Kombucha, on the other hand, is a truly natural means of creating a fizzy beverage, and because it’s fermented, it colonizes your gut with healthy bugs.